Črnomerec

-Črnomerec ([t͡ʃr̩noˈmeret͡s]) is one of the city districts of Zagreb, Croatia.
+Črnomerec ([t͡ʃr̩noˈmeret͡s]) is one of the city districts of Zagreb,Croatia.
+Original name was Črnomerec kod Pitona.
 It is located in the western part of the city and has nearly forty thousand inhabitants.

 History

 Archeological findings from Donja Kustošija show evidence of early stone age settlements in this area, some 35,000 years ago.
 There are even more artifacts from Roman period, including Roman road from mountain Medvednica to river Sava via this area.

 Črnomerec was first mentioned as Village Černomerci near Chapel of Holy Spirit in the 14th century, as the biggest village near city (of Zagreb).
 This ancient Chapel of Holy Spirit was abandoned after Jesuit order was dismissed (1773).
 It was destroyed in 1810 when lightning struck hit it while used as ammunition depot for nearby army barracks.

 For centuries the Črnomerec Stream was border of Zagreb city area, with malta (toll gate) in it.
 All vehicles entering the city area were due to pay maltarina, as well as peasants bringing their produce to be sold at city's markets.
 Local legend says that the district's name derives from toll officers that were clad in black (črno means black, and merec person that measures).

-Črnomerec city district covers much wider area than the former village, incorporating also old urbanized villages of Vrhovec, Jelenovec, Kustošija, Fraterščica, Čukovići, and others.
+Črnomerec city district covers much wider area than the former village, incorporating also old urbanized villages of Vrhovec, Jelenovac, Kustošija, Fraterščica, Čukovići, and others.
 Positioned on the very end of historic Zagreb, according to urban regulation plans from 1865, 1887 and 1919 Črnomerec was meant to serve as industrial and army part of the city.
 Therefore, number of factories and army barracks were built there, together with substandard suburban housing.